 But that need to create came back to me again when my father was diagnosed with cancer in August of 2002.
 The most predominant of these cancers being pancreatic, stage IV.
 Knowing that he would be going through chemo, I became obsessed with making him a hat to cover his soon-to-be bald head.
 Little did I know that his kind of chemotherapy wouldn’t not create the hair loss that seems to be so stereotypically iconic with cancer patients.

-Regardless, the crafting and creating “gene” was reactivated and that same year, I tried canning (that old-fashioned skill of putting foods into hot jars for storage), crochenit (a hybrid form of crochet), tatting, and I even tried knitting.
+Regardless, the crafting and creating “gene” was reactivated and that same year, I taught myself to knit, tried crochenit (a hybrid form of crochet using a double-ended crochet hook), and even tatting.
 I would go on to buy a knitting machine eventually because it was so much faster, and appealed to my sense of almost-instant gratification. =)

-After I moved to North Carolina in 2007, I joined a group in Chapel Hill to try and learn how to spin my own yarn.
+After I moved to North Carolina in 2007, I joined a group in Chapel Hill to try and learn how to (successfully) spin my own yarn.
 I say “successfully” because my first attempts were self-taught using a spindle I made from old AOL CDs (get instructions on how to make yourself one here), and the outcome was unfit for anything but felting.
-I eventually picked up a couple of professional spindles and use them often when I am spinning keepsake mementos, but I still have a sweet spot for my heavy CD spindle.
+I eventually picked up a couple of professional spindles and use them often, especially I am spinning keepsake mementos.

 But again the need to create more and faster reared it’s ugly head and so I bought a double treadle, Ladybug.
 And I spun.
 And Loved it.